RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 35 (18/11/2021)
-- Commit "Ref Counting"
-    - The engine now has a Reference Counting system for std::shared_ptr and std::unique_ptr

 ### Day 38 (21/11/2021)
 - Commit "Textures & Blending"
     - The engine can now render textures